gsashokcs/mutual-fund-app-v1/README.md

 ## Overview

 The Mutual Fund Management System is a Spring Boot application that provides a complete solution for managing mutual fund investments.
-It supports user registration, fund transactions (buy/redeem), portfolio holdings tracking, and administrative operations for managing funds and users.
+It supports user registration, fund transactions (buy/redeem), portfolio holdings tracking, historical NAV tracking, and administrative operations for managing funds and users.
+NAV values are managed separately from fund metadata for comprehensive historical analysis and audit trails.

 ## Features